Brash Higgins 2016 ‘ZBO’ Zibibbo-Amphora

 Zibibbo is an ancient, aromatic white grape from the Muscat family grown in the warmth of the Mediterranean and South Australia.
-Our third ZBO was from fruit grown at Ricca Terra Farms in the sunny Riverland.
-Chosen for its potential to develop length and complexity from longer skin contact, the wine is fruity yet bone dry; reminiscent of something from Alice in Wonderland, where things aren’t always as they seem.
+From fruit grown at Ricca Terra Farms in the sunny Riverland, the varietal was chosen for its potential to develop length and complexity from longer skin contact, the wine is fruity yet bone dry; reminiscent of something from Alice in Wonderland, where things aren’t always as they seem.

-‘Cloudy, pale yellow in appearance.
+‘Cloudy and a diaphanous, pale gold in appearance.
 The wine is dry yet exudes tantalising herbal, spice and stone fruit aromas.
-Not as overt as the 2014 effort, the 2015 is more subdued than ever.
-Complex nose of graphite/pencil shavings, cut ginger, cloves, cinnamon, white pepper, sweet Texas tea, white flowers, and wild honey.
-On the palate, a soft entry with phenolic grip and an earthy sweet chalk/clay element with notes of lemon oil, walnuts, tangerines and cinnamon apples.
-Good length flows on in the afterbreath.’ – Brad Hickey, Vinitor, October 2, 2015.
+Complex nose of graphite/pencil shavings, candied ginger, cloves, white flowers, white pepper, Belgian white ale, and wild honey leaps from the glass.
+On the palate, the wine has a soft entry but with some grip, an earthy sweet chalk/clay element with notes of lemon oil, tangerines, tea and cinnamon apples.’ – Brad Hickey, Vinitor, September 2, 2016.

 Vineyard: Ricca Terra Farms, Barmera, Riverland